FallenChamp2/RealTimeFaceRecognition/README.md

  1. Pre-trained ResNet50 model followed by a dense layer for classification was used for the training, validation and testing stage.
  2. HaarCascade frontal face alt_ 2 pre-trained model was used to capture real time face for detection of mask.
+ 3. One code used facnet pre-trained model followed by linear SVC but real time detection was not done using this code.